fde-capu/ft_transcendence/docs/checklist.md

 [ ] Even if user have blocked you, if you F5 the profile, you still can see everything.
-[ ] On saving the game record, set the user scores (+ goals made by the team) [ ] On match history, choosing the exibition game mode does not filter properly (allways show all games?).
+[ ] On saving the game record, set the user scores (+ goals made by the team) [ ] On match history, choosing the exibition game mode does not filter properly.
+    ...This behavior has been exploited to always show all games histories (no need to select the game mode).
+	...So, TODO would really be: [ ] Refactor GET /game/history for no need of using params {'mode': this.mode}.
 [ ] Invitation to Match sometimes does not create the room.
+[ ] Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68